• Skip to primary navigation

 How to Serve Guinness Beer?

-A chilled stout after a long hot day of work sounds quite a treat.
+A chilled stout after a long hot day of work sounds quite a treat, especially when paired with single-serve desserts list for when you deserve a treat that won't overwhelm the palate.

 But you've got to be patient and wait a little longer at the bar if you've ordered this Irish delight.